The Grand Egyptian Museum

 How to Get There

-Located near the Giza Plateau, the museum is easily accessible via Cairo’s ring road or through organized tours.
-Shuttles and private transfers from downtown Cairo hotels are widely available.
+Located near the Giza Plateau, the museum can be reached via Cairo’s ring road or organized tours.
+Many visitors combine GEM visits with Cairo Day Tours for a complete historical experience.

 Ticketing and Opening Hours

-GEM is scheduled to open in phases, with full public access expected by late 2025.
-Visitors are advised to check the official website for ticket prices, opening hours, and exhibition schedules.
+GEM is opening in phases, with full public access expected by late 2025.
+Visitors should check official channels for updates on schedules and ticket availability.

 Facilities and Services